Pulmonary alveolus: Development

-Development of the earliest structures that will contain alveoli begins on day 22 and is divided into five stages: embryonic, pseudoglandular, canalicular, saccular, and alveolar stage.The alveolar stage begins approximately 36 weeks into development.
+Development of the earliest structures that will contain alveoli begins on day 22 and is divided into five stages: embryonic, pseudoglandular, canalicular, saccular, and alveolar stage.
+The alveolar stage begins approximately 36 weeks into development.
 Immature alveoli appear as bulges from the sacculi which invade the primary septa.
 As the sacculi develop, the protrusions in the primary septa become larger; new septations are longer and thinner and are known as secondary septa.
 Secondary septa are responsible for the final division of the sacculi into alveoli.
 Majority of alveolar division occurs within the first 6 months but continue to develop until 3 years of age.
 To create a thinner diffusion barrier, the double-layer capillary network fuse into one network, each one closely associated with two alveoli as they develop.

 In the first three years of life, the enlargement of lungs is a consequence of the increasing number of alveoli; after this point, both the number and size of alveoli increases until the development of lungs finishes at approximately 8 years of age.

 Function

 Type I cells

 Type I cells are the larger of the two cell types; they are thin, flat epithelial lining cells (membranous pneumocytes), that form the structure of the alveoli.
 They are squamous (giving more surface area to each cell) and have long cytoplasmic extensions that cover more than 95% of the alveolar surface.
+A thin lining of epithelium covers the alveoli, aiding the diffusion of gas exchange between the air in the alveoli and the blood in the surrounding capillaries.

-Type I cells are involved in the process of gas exchange between the alveoli and blood.
-These cells are extremely thin – sometimes only 25 nm – the electron microscope was needed to prove that all alveoli are lined with epithelium.
-This thin lining enables a fast diffusion of gas exchange between the air in the alveoli and the blood in the surrounding capillaries.
+Type I cells are extremely thin, sometimes being only 25 nm thick; as visible light has a wavelength in hundreds of nanometres, electron microscopy is required to observe these cells.

 The nucleus of a type I cell occupies a large area of free cytoplasm and its organelles are clustered around it reducing the thickness of the cell.
 This also keeps the thickness of the blood-air barrier reduced to a minimum.

 The cytoplasm in the thin portion contains pinocytotic vesicles which may play a role in the removal of small particulate contaminants from the outer surface.
 In addition to desmosomes, all type I alveolar cells have occluding junctions that prevent the leakage of tissue fluid into the alveolar air space.

-The relatively low solubility (and hence rate of diffusion) of oxygen, necessitates the large internal surface area (about 80 square m [96 square yards]) and very thin walls of the alveoli.
+The relatively low solubility (and hence rate of diffusion) of oxygen necessitates the large internal surface area (about 80 square m [96 square yards]) and very thin walls of the alveoli.
 Weaving between the capillaries and helping to support them is an extracellular matrix, a meshlike fabric of elastic and collagenous fibres.
 The collagen fibres, being more rigid, give the wall firmness, while the elastic fibres permit expansion and contraction of the walls during breathing.

 Type I pneumocytes are unable to replicate and are susceptible to toxic insults.
 In the event of damage, type II cells can proliferate and differentiate into type I cells to compensate.